GenesysDX-Bold360/Html-Chat-Sdk/README.md

 To change the theme your chat window is using modify scripts/bc-config.js.
 The themes variable is defined as the chatWindowUrl variable.
 Change this value to the theme path of your choice, for instance "themes/hubris".

-###What does this repository contain###
+##What does this repository contain##

-This repository contains BoldChat's SDK.
-This SDK is a collection of html, javascript and css files.
+This repository contains BoldChat's SDK which is a collection of html, javascript and css files.
-These javascript files serve to communicate with BoldChat's API to The repository contains a zip file which contains two versions of each theme included.
+These javascript files serve to communicate with BoldChat's API to facilitate chat interactions between operator and visitor.
+The repository contains a zip file which contains two versions of each theme included.
 One version is the non-minified and non-compressed version of the sdk.
+The html files reference raw javascript and css files.
+The second version is the production ready, minified and compressed versions of the files.
+Whereas the html files are both minified as well as referencing the compressed, minified and consolidated versions of the javascript and css files.